Sooraj-s-98/appwrite-instagram-clone/README.md

 # appwrite-social-media-app
-Creating social media web by using nextjs and appwrite server
+Creating instagram clone by using nextjs and appwrite server